Bapparajsk/portfolio/README.md

     - Corrected typos and grammatical errors in the content.
 - **Enhancements**:
       - Improved the contact form with better error handling and user feedback.
-      - Updated dependencies to the latest versions.
+      - Updated dependencies to the latest versions.s
       - Added a loading indicator for the contact form submission.
 - **New Features**:
     - Update about page with new content.